 Consolidated Financial Statements

-In view of the mandatory requirement of the rotation of Auditors and in accordance with the provisions of the Act Sharp & Tannan (firm registrationnumber 109982W) Chartered Accountants were appointed as Statutory Auditors for a periodof 4 continuous years from the conclusion of 6th Annual General Meeting (AGM)till the conclusion of 10th AGM of the Company in the AGM held on August 22 2018.
+In view of the mandatory requirement of the rotation of Auditors'and in accordance with the provisions of the Act Sharp & Tannan (firm registrationnumber 109982W) Chartered Accountants were appointed as Statutory Auditors for a periodof 4 continuous years from the conclusion of 6th Annual General Meeting (AGM)till the conclusion of 10th Annual General Meeting of the Company in the AGMheld on August 222018.

-The Auditors have also furnished a declaration confirming their independence as well as their arm's length relationship with the Company and declared that they have not taken up any prohibited non-audit assignments for the Company.
+The Auditors have also furnished a declaration confirming theirindependence as well as their arm's length relationship with the Company as well asdeclared that they have not taken up any prohibited non-audit assignments for the Company.

-For the financial year 2019-20 the total fees paid by the Company and its subsidiaries on a consolidated basis to the Auditors and all entitiesinthenetworkfirm/entityof which the Auditors are a part thereof for all the services provided by them is Rs.
-4.72 million.
+For the financial year 2020-21 the total fees paid by the Company andits subsidiaries on a consolidated basis to the Auditors and all entities in the networkfirm/entity of which the Auditors are a part thereof for all the services provided by themis Rs.
+4.69 million.

-The Auditors attend the AGM of the Company.
-Also see page no. 73 forming part of Annexure 'D' of this Board Report.
+The Auditors attend the Annual General Meeting of the Company.
+Also seepage 80 forming part of Annexure 'D' of the Board Report.

 Secretarial Audit Report

-During the year under review there were no significant material orders passed by the Regulators or Courts or Tribunals impacting the going concern statusand the Company's operations in future.
+During the year under review there were no material and significantorders passed by the Regulators or Courts or Tribunals impacting the going concern statusand the Company's operations in future.

-As per the provisions of Section 92(3) of the Act an extract of the Annual Return in Form MGT-9 is provided in Annexure `H' to this Board Report and is also available on the website of the Company http://www.ltts.com/investors/.
+As per the provisions of Section 92(3) of the Act the Annual Return ofthe Company for the financial year 2020-21 is available on the website of the Company https://www.ltts.com/investors/corporate-governance.

 1. Corporate Governance Report